Schwarzemann/STM32-W5500-DRIVER/README.md

 # RTL8139
-A simple driver for Realtek RTL8139 PCI Ethernet card.
+A simple driver for Realtek RTL8139 Chipset that is designed for Linux.
+Nothing too fancy for sure.
+It cannot be a replacement for the real driver.